 Late Monday, reporters estimated that the number of protesters had dropped to around 100, far fewer than the number of media members who were covering them.

-Which is that many more people in a race to be wrong:
+Which is that many more people

 The rush to condemn Wilson’s conduct and the gallop to martyr Brown may have set land-speed records.
 The New Yorker, like numerous outlets, reported that Brown was walking to his grandmother’s home when confronted by Wilson.
 A video released from the by turns hapless and devious Ferguson Police Department alleges that he was actually walking from a thuggish and brazen shoplifting of a box of cigars from a convenience store.